 The View from the Shard

 The View from the Shard is one of London’s top tourist attractions.
 It’s situated 310 metres above London in one of its most distinctive and iconic buildings.
-The View’s visitors can enjoy panoramic views of London from the open air skydeck.
+The View’s visitors can enjoy panoramic views of the London skyline from the open air skydeck.

 Shooting a London skyline from Europe’s tallest building site…